librato/api-docs/source/includes/_introduction.md

 api.submit("cpu_temp", 75, source='us-west')
 ```

->Example Request: Retrieve the last 4 measurements from the metric `cpu_temp` at a resolution of 60 seconds.
+>How to retrieve the last 4 measurements from the metric `cpu_temp` at a resolution of 60 seconds.
 This will return measurement data along with metric's metadata.

 ```shell
 curl \